Overhead Crane Inspection Jasper County, MO

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance before the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you can use the crane system.
+Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance prior to the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even use the overhead crane.

-These inspections should be performed by experienced OEM representatives to make sure all working components have been tested and properly installed.
-These trained technicians must provide a full report of the findings.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to ensure that all parts of the system have been tested and properly installed.
+These trained technicians must provide a full report on the results.
 At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
-Contact us now to take a look at your system before getting to work!
+Contact us now or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Jasper County, MO area or elsewhere throughout the Midwest.